Stuycs-K/lab11-stuyrim-5-jins-ngm/README.md

 :white_check_mark: display the results of the attack/special/support inside the border

-:heavy_check_mark: have a "passive ability" for each adventurer subclass
+:ballot_box_with_check: have a "passive ability" for each adventurer subclass

-:heavy_check_mark: give (distinct) names to each of the adventurers
+:ballot_box_with_check: give (distinct) names to each of the adventurers

 ## Adventurer Subclasses